firemodels/test_bundles/README.md

 [smokeview](https://github.com/firemodels/test_bundles/releases/tag/SMOKEVIEW_TEST).
 These programs are tested daily by the scripts cfastbot, firebot and smokebot found in the [bot repo](https://github.com/firemodels/bot).
-If a test passes then the corresponding bundle is built using the same repo hash as was used when running the test.
+If a test passes then a corresponding bundle is built using the same version of the repo that was used to run the test.
+These bundles along with their repo hashes are uploaded to the release section of this (test_bundels) repo.
-Hashes are found in the same location as bundles in the files CFAST_HASH, FDS_HASH and SMOKEVIEW_HASH.
+Hashes are store in files named CFAST_HASH, FDS_HASH and SMOKEVIEW_HASH.
 These hashes are also found in the release title along with the date and time when the commit was made.

 ### Workflow